microsoft/AirSim/docs/px4_sitl_wsl2.md

 Open incoming port 4560 using your Windows Firewall settings.

-Now on the linux side run `ip address show` and copy the `eth0 inet` address, it should be something like `172.31.66.156`.
-This is the address Windows needs to know in order to find PX4.

 Edit your [AirSim settings](settings.md) file and add `LocalHostIp` to tell AirSim to use the WSL ethernet adapter address instead of the default `localhost`.
 This will cause AirSim to open the TCP port on that adapter which is the address that the PX4 app will be looking for.
 Also tell AirSim